Carnival Corporation & plc (CCL) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Carnival Corporation & plc (CCL) by analysts is $10.38, which is $1.12 above the current market price.
+The average price estimated by analysts for CCL is $10.38, which is $2.09 above than the current price.
 The public float for CCL is 1.03B, and at present, short sellers hold a 12.11% of that float.
-On March 13, 2023, the average trading volume of CCL was 39.53M shares.
+The average trading volume of CCL on March 16, 2023 was 39.19M shares.

 CCL’s Market Performance

-The stock of Carnival Corporation & plc (CCL) has seen a -12.78% decrease in the past week, with a -18.37% drop in the past month, and a 9.00% gain in the past quarter.
-The volatility ratio for the week is 4.91%, and the volatility levels for the past 30 days are at 4.27% for CCL.
-The simple moving average for the last 20 days is -12.43% for CCL stock, with a simple moving average of -1.39% for the last 200 days.
+The stock of Carnival Corporation & plc (CCL) has seen a -12.74% decrease in the past week, with a -26.62% drop in the past month, and a -2.16% fall in the past quarter.
+The volatility ratio for the week is 5.91%, and the volatility levels for the past 30 days are at 4.33% for CCL.
+The simple moving average for the last 20 days is -17.69% for CCL stock, with a simple moving average of -10.67% for the last 200 days.

 Analysts’ Opinion of CCL